Sonny Liew

-Sonny Liew Gene Sien (born 26 September 1974) is a Malaysian-born Singaporean comic artist/illustrator.
-He is best known for The Art of Charlie Chan Hock Chye (2015), the first graphic novel to win the Singapore Literature Prize for fiction.
+Sonny Liew Gene Sien (born 26 September 1974) is a Malaysian-born Singaporean comic artist and illustrator.
+He is best known for The Art of Charlie Chan Hock Chye (2015).

 Early life and education

 Born in Seremban, Malaysia, Liew soon moved to Singapore and attended school at Victoria School and Victoria Junior College.
-He went on to read philosophy at Clare College, Cambridge, in the UK and studied illustration at the Rhode Island School of Design in 2001.
+He read philosophy at Clare College, Cambridge, in the UK and studied illustration at the Rhode Island School of Design in 2001.

 Career

 His first foray into comic illustration was with Singaporean tabloid paper The New Paper in 1995, contributing a comic strip titled Frankie and Poo.
 A compilation of the strips was published by Times Publishing in 1996.
-Shortly after his graduation from Rhode Island Liew got his first break into the American comics industry when Shelly Bond signed him on for Vertigo Comics' My Faith in Frankie together with Mike Carey and Marc Hempel.
+Shortly after his graduation from Rhode Island, Shelly Bond signed him on for Vertigo Comics' My Faith in Frankie together with Mike Carey and Marc Hempel.

-His work has appeared in the Flight Anthologies edited by Kazu Kibuishi, and he has served as editor of the Eisner-nominated Southeast Asian comics anthology Liquid City from Image Comics.
+His work has appeared in the Flight Anthologies edited by Kazu Kibuishi, and he served as editor of the Eisner-nominated Southeast Asian comics anthology Liquid City from Image Comics.
 In 2011, he was nominated for an Eisner award in the pencilling/inking category for his work on SLG and Disney's Wonderland, written by Tommy Kovac.
-Other titles include Marvel Comics' Sense and Sensibility adaptation, First Second Books' "The Shadow Hero" with Gene Luen Yang, An origin story for the obscure Golden-Age comic book hero The Green Turtle, who is thought to be the first Asian-American superhero and DC Comics' "Doctor Fate" with Paul Levitz.
+Other titles include Marvel Comics' Sense and Sensibility adaptation, First Second Books' The Shadow Hero with Gene Luen Yang, an origin story for the obscure Golden-Age comic book hero The Green Turtle, who is thought to be the first Asian-American superhero and DC Comics' "Doctor Fate" with Paul Levitz.

 He is also the creator of Malinky Robot, a Xeric Award recipient in 2004 and winner of the “Prix de la Meilleure BD” (Comic Album of the Year) at the Utopiales International SF Festival in Nantes in 2009.
 He was a recipient of Singapore's Young Artist Award in 2010.